 It dawns on me just now how much I care about many male characters created (or at least finely detailed) by Isabeau: Imri, Andra, Elrohir, Amrothos, Faramir (not to mention Mablung!).
 Yet on the female side there's really only Hethlin who strongly pulls on my sympathy.
 There is Eowyn, yes, and I like her quite a bit.
 Arwen I like too.
 And Lothiriel and Lady Tirathiel.
 But I don't feel like I know any of them very well, and none of them rouse concern in me for what will befall them.
 Perhaps it's because Hethlin doesn't really interact so much with women, occupying a place in what is otherwise a man's world.
 The lack of women in the stories is a function of Hethlin's lot in life.
 The only other woman who comes into focus much in these stories is Nimrien, and I do like her a lot.
 Isabeau, do you find that in general male characters are easier for you than females, or is it just a function of the structure of this particular story?

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight five one seven as a four place number.
+In the field marked validation number, enter seven three nine six as a four place number.